Everything Apple announced during its November event- 9to5Mac

 The Mac mini also notably got price drop, with the base model now starting at $699, which is $100 than the Intel model.
 The base configuration offers the M1 processor with an 8-core CPU and an 8-GPU with 8GB of RAM and a 256GB SSd.
 You can upgrade to up to 2TB of SSD storage and to 16GB of RAM.

-You can order the new Mac mini starting today and the first orders will arrive on November 17.
+You can order the new Mac mini now and the first orders will arrive on November 17.

 - Mac mini still available with Intel chips for now